-For each fish species in this advisory, OEHHA compared the mean mercury and PCB concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
-A serving size is considered to be 8 ounces, prior to cooking, or about the size and thickness of a hand for fish fillets.
+For each fish species in this advisory, OEHHA compared the mean mercury concentration detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
+For fish fillets, a serving size is considered to be 8 ounces, prior to cooking, or about the size and thickness of a hand.
 Children should be given smaller servings.
-For smaller fish species, several individuals may be required to yield a serving.
+For smaller fish species, several individual fish may be required to yield a serving.